bitnami/containers/bitnami/mariadb/README.md

 ## Logging to file

-Run the MariaDB image, mounting a directory from your host at `/bitnami/mariadb/logs`.
+To log to file, run the MariaDB image, mounting a directory from your host at `/bitnami/mariadb/logs`.
 This will instruct the container to send logs to a `mysqld.log` file in the mounted volume.

 ```bash
 docker run --name mariadb -v /path/to/mariadb/logs:/bitnami/mariadb/logs bitnami/mariadb